After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

 --apiIssuer $(ASC_ISSUER) 2>&1 | tail -5

-Now make testflight handles everything: bump build number → build → fix frameworks → upload.
+Now make testflight handles everything: bump build number → build → fix frameworks → upload to TestFlight.

 Failure Attempts Summary